 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Casio's carbon emissions included approximately 3,384,700 kg CO2e from Scope 1 and about 21,088,900 kg CO2e from Scope 2.
-Additionally, their Scope 3 emissions were significant, totalling around 432,205,100 kg CO2e.
-Casio has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 38% by 2030, using 2018 as the base year.
-They also plan to cut Scope 3 emissions from purchased goods and services, as well as the use of sold products, by 30% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. Overall, Casio's commitment to reducing its carbon footprint reflects a proactive approach to addressing climate change, with a focus on both operational and supply chain emissions.
+In 2023, Casio reported total greenhouse gas emissions of approximately 43,820,700 kg CO2e, comprising 3,384,700 kg CO2e from Scope 1, 21,088,900 kg CO2e from Scope 2, and 432,205,100 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 38% by 2030 from a 2018 baseline.
+Additionally, Casio is targeting a 30% reduction in absolute Scope 3 emissions, which include emissions from purchased goods and services as well as the use of sold products, over the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to well below 2°C. Casio's headquarters is located in Japan, and it operates within the consumer durables sector, focusing on sustainable practices to mitigate its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents